 The Governor has issued an executive order temporarily suspending the retiree earnings limit.
-Under the executive order, post-retirement earnings with a public employer will not count toward a retiree’s annual earnings limit during the following time periods:
+Under the executive order, post-retirement earnings with a public employer will not count toward the annual calendar-year earnings limit during the following time periods:

 - January 1, 2021 through June 24, 2021, and September 27, 2021 through December 31, 2021.

 - March 27, 2020 through December 31, 2020.

 If the order is extended beyond February 21, 2023 we will update this blog post.
 For general information about post-retirement employment, please read What If I Work After Retirement.